saljanahi/GradAttack_KURE/README.md

 ## KURE: Kurtosis Regularization Defense
 This repo applies Kurtosis Regularization (https://github.com/moranshkolnik/RobustQuantization) as a defense against Gradient Inversion attacks.
 We implement several variations of this defense method, and test different attack scenarios.
 A variation of DPSGD is also implemented to test how KURE can improve noise-injection defenses.

+Added Parameters for KURE:
+--defense_kurtosis --kt_target 1.8 --kt_ratio 1e-03

+And some other misc parameters to have dynamic scaling and other options.

+Parameters for DPSGD:
+--defense_DPSGD --noise_multiplier 1.0 --epsilon 2

 I would like to thank Huang et al. for this great repo for evaluating gradient inversion defenses.

 --------------------------------------------------------------------------------------------------------------------------------------------------